p3drosola/Backbone.VirtualCollection/README.md

 ![Build Status](https://api.travis-ci.org/p3drosola/Backbone.VirtualCollection.png)

-Backbone.VirtualCollection allows you use display a subset of a Backbone collection in a Backbone view that updates in real time.
+Backbone.VirtualCollection allows you display a subset of a Backbone collection in a Backbone view that updates in real time.
 It works great with Marionette CollectionViews.

 ### What's new in v0.5